HEnquist/camilladsp/backend_coreaudio.md

 If the `change_format` is set to `false`, then CamillaDSP will leave the sample format unchanged, and only switch the sample rate.

 Both `format` and `change_format` are optional.
 If left out, `format` defaults to 32-bit integer (S32LE), and `change_format` to false.

+The playback device has an `exclusive` setting for whether CamillaDSP should request exclusive access to the device or not.
+This is also known as hog mode.
+When enabled, no other application can output sound to the device while CamillaDSP runs.
+The setting is optional and defaults to false if left out.